-Andr-s Manuel L-pez Obrador Fast Facts
+Andrés Manuel López Obrador Fast Facts

 1983 - Head of the Institutional Revolutionary Party (PRI) in the State of Tabasco.

-1984 - Director of the Social Promotion at the National Consumer Institute.
+1984 - Director of the Social Promotion department at the National Consumer Institute.

 1988 - Unsuccessfully runs for governor.
-Prior to the election, L-pez Obrador leaves the Institutional Revolution Party and joins the Party of Democratic Revolution (PRD).
+Prior to the election, López Obrador leaves the Institutional Revolution Party and joins the Party of Democratic Revolution (PRD).

 1994 - Unsuccessfully runs for governor of the State of Tabasco.